just-hms/one-file/README.md

 # one-file

-A simple sets of APIs and an executable that watch a file that let's you share a it everywhere
+that let's you share a it everywhere using:
+- a simple sets of APIs
+- an executable that watch a file

 ### the API docs is in  [`📁pkg/controllers`](./pkg/controllers/)